-Buddhism, like Christianity, was the contemporary attempt by their originators, Buddha and Christ, to update the religion of their times.
-Jesus refocused Jewish tradition, casting out the money changers and challenging stuffy hide bound priests.
+Buddhism, like Christianity, was a contemporary attempt by their originators, Buddha and Christ, to update the religion of their times.
+Jesus refocused Jewish tradition, casting out the moneychangers and challenging stuffy hidebound priests.
 Buddha offered a spiritual practice open to everyone, circumventing the caste system.
 Essentially, he simplified and democratized the worldview expressed in the Bhagavad Gita.
 (Jesus did something similar for Judaism I assume.)

-Does this analysis sound cynical?
-I imagine it could, depending upon whose ears it falls.
-Fortunately, if you’re reading this far, your ears are probably impartial enough to see that I’m merely seeking to see life from a simpler Symptoms Point of View (p.141).
+This analysis may sound cynical, depending upon whose ears it falls.
+Fortunately, if you’re reading this far, your ears are perhaps impartial enough to see that I’m merely seeking to see life from a simpler Symptoms Point of View (p.141).
 Frankly, I find any other point of view just leads me around in circles.
-Simply said then, necessity is not only ‘the mother of invention’; it is also the mother of all action.
-Seeing it from any idealistic point of view just leads me round-n-round in endless circles.
+Simply said then, necessity is not only the mother of invention; it is also the mother of all action.

-(1) This eventual failure of a current religion to address changing times adequately explains why religions in the developed regions of the world are losing adherents.
-The harnessing of electricity has changed life in profound and fundamental ways—and this is only the beginning!
-We have barely stepped into this new electric based life-style.
-Such a drastic change as this must drive a comparable shift in humanity’s religious paradigms over the coming centuries.
-See also And Then There Was Fire and The Wealthy Poor (p.232).
+(1) The failure of a contemporary religion to address changing times effectively explains why religions in the developed regions of the world are losing many of their adherents.
+The harnessing of electricity has changed life in profound and fundamental ways—and this is only the beginning.
+We have barely begun this new electricity based lifestyle.
+Such a drastic change as this will undoubtedly drive a comparable shift in humanity’s religious paradigms over the coming centuries.
+See also And Then There Was Fire (p.296) and The Wealthy Poor (p.232).
 For more on enlightenment, see Is Enlightenment Something or ??? (p.24) and, So, You Want Enlightenment, Eh? (p.174).

-(3) This explains why people become emotionally unhinged when their story is threatened.
-The survival instinct kicks in which then kicks out rationality.
+(2) This explains why people become emotionally unhinged when their beliefs are threatened.
+The survival instinct and fear kick in, which then kicks out rationality.
 Perceiving the source of conflict (need and fear) helps me remain impartial and at peace with what is out of my hands to help.